PurushothamVadde/cs5293sp20-project1/README.md

  After flattening the nested list by using the **glob** package we read the files names which are in the list, we read the data from each file and we append it to the list called file_data.

  ## **redact_names(files_data)**
- The redact_names(file_data) method takes the input argument as file_data which is from the Reading_input method, the file_data is a list of size with number of input files, we will iterate through each element[list] in the list and convert the each list into words using **nltk.word_tokenize()** the tokenize words are sent to the **nltk.pos_tag()** which tags the words based on tags and the tag words are passed to the **nltk.ne_chunk** which convert the tagged words into chunk based on label example PERSON ,ORGANIZATION etc. from the labeled chunks we select the chunk with label of PERSON which contain the names.we take the person names into the list and based on the list we replace the names in the text with '\u2588' so that the names will be redacted. after execution of the redacted_names method we will get the list with redacted names.
+ The redact_names(file_data) method takes the input argument as file_data which is from the Reading_input method, the file_data is a list of size with number of input files, we will iterate through each element[list] in the list and convert the each list into words using **nltk.word_tokenize()** the tokenize words are sent to the **nltk.pos_tag()** which tags the words based on tags and the tag words are passed to the **nltk.ne_chunk** which convert the tagged words into chunk based on label example PERSON ,ORGANIZATION etc

+ >words = nltk.word_tokenize(temp_file)  \
+  tagged = nltk.pos_tag(words)    \
+  namedEnt = nltk.ne_chunk(tagged)   \
+  chunk.label() == 'PERSON'

+from the labeled chunks we select the tree with label of PERSON which contain the names.we take the person names into the list and based on the list we replace the names in the text with '\u2588' so that the names will be redacted. after execution of the redacted_names method we will get the list with redacted names.

  ## **redact_gender(files_data)**